 Odysseus and Circe

 In another episode, Odysseys meets the sorceress Circe.
 She has different representations in ancient Greek art.
 Sometimes she is a beautiful young maiden, sometimes a grumpy old woman.
 At first glance, this may seem illogical, but it can be explained with astronomy.
 Obviously, both ideas relate to Virgo.
-The idea of a young, beautiful lady represents the constellation, while the old lady referees to earth in autumn, the season of Virgo.
+The idea of a young, beautiful lady represents the constellation, while the old lady refers to earth in autumn, the season of Virgo.

 Circe had a habit of turning humans into various wild animals.
 She did so by making them drink a magic potion from a cup (Crater constellation).
 Her favorite choices were lions (Leo constellation) and pigs (probably Canes Veneatici).
 There was also a woodpecker (Corvus constellation) – a king Picus who refused her advances.
 The only remaining human figure in the sky is Bootes constellation, therefore he represents Odysseus.
 Bootes holds a long spear, while Odysseus usually has a long sword.